angoca/db2unit/README.txt

 The fixtures and the tests should be created under the same schema, in order to be part of the same suite.

-### 2. Execute your test suite ###
+### 2. Execute your tests suite ###

-Once you have created your procedures in the database, you can run the test suite like this:
+Once you have created your procedures in the database, you can run the tests suite like this:

     CALL DB2UNIT.RUN_SUITE('MY_SCHM')